vchrisb/cf-HelloWorld/README.md

   * if using Pivotal Web Services use `api.run.pivotal.io` as the target
 * Modify the application name in `manifest.yml` to be unique
 * push the application to Cloud Foundry with: `cf push`

+## Concourse

+This repo also contains a Concourse Pipeline.